 There are already many blockchain solutions on the market that provide smart contracts as a service, like Jincor and Attores, as well as their own internal cryptocurrency.

-Blockchain can also give an acсess to candidate’s post-graduate accomplishments.
+Blockchain can also give an acсess to a candidate’s post-graduate accomplishments.
 “Organizations that can recruit based on verifiable credentials can find candidates that are overlooked by other organizations that are focusing only on traditional education and resumes,” says Danny King, Co-Founder, and CEO of Accredible.

 There is no doubt that accounting systems have significant regulations over them and are built in a way that fosters accuracy and attempts to eliminate fraud.
 Blockchain-based accounting may lead to automatic audits.
 The concept lies in a permanent record of transactions, thus virtually eliminating all the possible human errors.
 All transactions will be easy to follow, helping not only internal but governmental audits.
 Businesses can now keep only a single joint register, making all the financial integrity guaranteed.